Vizzuality/eubon_butterflies/README.md

 Note, we are only returning observations that contain images, as these will be displayed on the website, as a means of highlighting the citizen science narrative.

 Also, may be of use, it seems the EUBON website is digesting the same info at [this website](http://api.eurogeoss-broker.eu/eu-bon-portal).
 It may be helpful to look at the website code and see how they call the API to extract the records first.

+#### Preparing the butterfly observation data for Carto upload

+Using the GBIF.org website, you can search for data by species occurrence, and download, in csv format, all observations relevant to the European region.
+Sample data are present in this repo in the GBIF folder.
+These raw data contain excessive information for our purposes, and since we need to ensure the data are optimised for size, we will reduce each entry down to simply decimallatitude, decimallongitude, date, year integer, and a category number to indicate species (see list above).

+This preparation is done by running the `prepare_gbif.py` script with a list of raw data files.
+To do this, `cd` to the GBIF_data folder, place any additional csv files downloaded from GBIF in that location, and run `python prepare_gbif.py *.csv`.
+This should produce `output.csv` which contains minified data from all input files.

+**Note:** if you are adding a new species, not in the above list, you will need to add its scientific name and a unique category value (integer) to associate with it in the python dictionary in `prepare_gbif.py`.

+### EuroLST (base-map data)

+We will use EuroLST as high-resolution temperature base maps.
+Uncompressed these data are  ~750mb, which is too large for uploading to Carto to use as a tile server.
+We have created a simple script to reduce the file size in `eurolst_process/main.py`. (*This software needs improvement, as is currently slow.*)

+** Procedure is as follows**

+* Remap values between 1--255, setting 0 as the missing value. and convert data-type to 8-bit integers.
+* Add LZW compression.

+### Creation of National-level statistics table

+To create a summary table that respond rapidly we should pre-calculate the national-level statistics.
+National statistics for the EUROLST data and butterflies needs to be calculated separately, and then aggregated, as they are two different problems:

+1. National statistics over EuroLST data:
+  - this is a vector to raster operation (subsetting and aggregating a raster by a vector).
+We have created a python 3.6 program to do this: `./eurolst_process/gen_national_table.py` which will produce a csv file as output.
+  Note, we are only using a small subset of European and Scandinavian countries, as this project is a demo only, rather than a fully-featured tool.

+2. National statistics over GBIF data:
+  - This is a vector to vector operation (identify intersecting points within a national polygon).

+The table will be uploaded to Carto.
+Note, the values will be in counts, and must be converted to relative abundance on the front-end, based on the species the user has requested. (i.e. if only two species are requested then relative abundance would be calculated, e.g. for species_1 as relAbundanceSpecies1=species_1/(speces_1 + species_2) * 100.